 Does the Cost of Not Ranking get your CFO’s Attention?

 One of my biggest frustrations is senior management’s apparent lack of interest in Search Marketing, specifically SEO.
 For many companies, visits from search engines drive the vast majority of the traffic to their sites.
-While it is easy to say they don’t care, or they hae bigger issues, I believe in many cases, they just are not aware of this vital business driver.
+While it is easy to say they don’t care, or they have bigger issues, I believe in many cases, they just are not aware of this vital business driver.
 In my experience, top executives only become aware and, more importantly, involved when they lose this valuable source of visits and have to spend more via paid media to maintain the same traffic levels.
-While I find many CMOs and most CEOs don’t lose sleep over SEO and its impact on their business, it seems that some CFOs are starting to pay attention.
+While I find many CMOs and most CEOs don’t lose sleep over SEO and its impact on their business, some CFOs seem to be paying attention.

 I am starting to see more and more companies add very specific disclaimers to their 10Q (Quarterly Report and 10K (Annual Report), examples below, about the potential, and in some cases actual, negative impact on sales and marketing expenses due to the loss in organic search traffic.
 I hope this increase in mentions in financial reports means that more and more CFOs are asking about SEO and helping to push for better monitoring and elevate its importance as a key driver for the business.
 Since CEOs must sign off on these reports, maybe they will understand the risk and ask for more awareness and controls in the industry.